How to get your device

 If your Intoxalock registered a BrAC reading and you have not consumed an alcoholic beverage in the last 24 hours, don’t panic.
 Rinse your mouth out with water and then wait 10-15 minutes before submitting another breath sample.
 There are many products that contain alcohol that can be read by the fuel cell.
-Because of this, we strongly recommend that you wait 15-20 minutes after eating, drinking, putting anything in your mouth other than water or using any product that contains alcohol prior to submitting a breath sample.
-This will allow any contaminant alcohol to dissipate.
+Because of this, we strongly recommend that you wait 15-20 minutes after eating, drinking, putting anything in your mouth other than water, or using any product that contains alcohol such as certain mouthwashes, prior to submitting a breath sample.
+This will allow any contaminants to dissipate.

 What to do when your car needs to have maintenance

 If your vehicle needs maintenance work done, you must notify Intoxalock of the work being done.
 You may do this in MyAccount under the “Report Vehicle Maintenance” section.
 You can also download instructions for your mechanic when they work on a vehicle with Intoxalock installed.
 If your mechanic has additional questions, they may call (877) 777-5020 and speak with our Service Technical Assistance Network.
 It’s important to do this before you go to your mechanic so that if a power interruption occurs or tests are missed, you will not be charged for tampering with your device.